DeanPDX/angular-validation-summary/README.md

 Before serving the main app, run `ng build angular-validation-summary --watch` to build and watch the library for changes.
 Then you can run `ng serve` as you normally would to build and serve the test app.

+To publish a new version of the library to [NPM](https://www.npmjs.com/), run `npm run publish-lib`.
+This will do the following:

+* Run `npm version patch` to create a new patch.
+* Build the library.
+* Copy readme/license from the main project to the library.
+* Publish the patch on NPM.

 ## Design Goals

 * It should be performant.